core

 • attribute: The attribute's name to check for

-fn has_attribute(auto pattern, str attribute);
+fn has_attribute( pattern, attribute);

 • pattern: The pattern to check